 Want to know what’s working and where there is room for improvement in your digital marketing campaigns?
 Content engagement is the metric to track.
 For marketers, content engagement will help you measure all likes, shares, comments, and clicks on your social media content.
-This will help you determine, much like impressions, if your content is “sticky” — is your audience engaging with your message and is their engagement impacting the success of your marketing campaigns?
+This will help you determine, much like impressions, if your content is “sticky” — is your audience engaging with your message, and is their engagement impacting the success of your marketing campaigns?

 9. Average Time on Page

 Wondering how long users are sticking around on your website?
 Average time on page is a key metric to track if you have a website growth KPI.
 This metric, found in Google Analytics, considers the average amount of time spent on a single page by all users.
-Digital marketers should watch average time on page for their campaign landing pages to know if users are reading your message and if it’s resonating.
+Digital marketers should watch the average time on page for their campaign landing pages to know if users are reading their message and if it’s resonating.

 10. Bounce Rate

-Bounce rate goes hand-in-hand with average time on page.
-Your bounce rate metric tells you the percentage of users who viewed your page, like a landing page, and exited without triggering an activity, like completing a form submission or demo request.
+Bounce rate goes hand-in-hand with an average time on page.
+Your bounce rate metric tells you the percentage of users who viewed your page, like a landing page and exited without triggering an activity, like completing a form submission or demo request.
 If your bounce rate is high, it should be an indicator that you may not reach a KPI if it’s tied to a website goal.

-It’s worth noting here that Google Analytics 4 doesn’t track bounce rate as the default for reporting, but instead looks at engagement rate.
+It’s worth noting here that Google Analytics 4 doesn’t track bounce rate as the default for reporting but instead looks at engagement rate.

 Digital marketing KPIs and your performance

 These KPIs are only as useful as the target you put in front of them.
 The key to setting targets is that they are achievable—and motivate you!
-While goals and stretch goals can be highly motivating, is there anything more rewarding than making progress towards them?
+While goals and stretch goals can be highly motivating, is there anything more rewarding than making progress toward them?